 Our inquiry and project- based learning curriculum integrates student interest into meaningful standards-based projects and explorations incorporating math, art, music, language arts, science, and social studies.
-We believe that completing projects engages both the hands and the mind.
+We believe that completing projects and other hands-on work engages both the hands and the mind.